anthobarbarich/pc2020/content/boats-live-stream.md

 ▩ No more than 8 people per boat.
 Be sure to meet up with your whole bubble before getting on your boat.
 ▩ All personnel and crew will wear masks.
 ▩ Wash and disinfect your hands whenever possible.
 ▩ Respect social distancing.
-Keep 1,5m distance from each when queueing.
+Keep 1,5m distance from each other when queueing.
 ▩ Please stay home if you feel sick or unwell.
 ▩ Bring your mask with you, it will only serve in case of emergency.
 ▩ The Steenokkerzeel police insists that only people with an invitation should show up at the venue.